cnoe-io/openapi-mcp-codegen/SECURITY.md

 - Any relevant logs or error messages
 - Your contact information for follow-up

 A maintainer will acknowledge the report within 24 hours, and will send a more detailed response within 48 hours indicating the next steps in handling your report.
+If you do not receive a proper response within this timeframe, you may escalate by sending an email to [cnoe-steering@googlegroups.com](mailto:cnoe-steering@googlegroups.com).

-If you've been unable to successfully draft a vulnerability report via GitHub or have not received a response during the allotted response window, please reach out to the Maintainers directly through the contact information provided in the MAINTAINERS.md file.
+If you've been unable to successfully draft a vulnerability report via GitHub or have not received a response during the allotted response window, please reach out to the Maintainers directly through the contact information provided in the [MAINTAINERS.md](MAINTAINERS.md) file.

 After the initial reply to your report, the maintainers will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask